mriganabh/Finite-Element-Codes/README.md

+The folders 2D & 3D  contain a 2D & 3D  Linear elastic Finite Element Code solved in Matlab.

-- Problem_description.pdf in the folder states the material properties along with BCs and loading
+- Problem_description.pdf in the respective folder states the material properties along with BCs and loading

-- User is also advised to go through the files "2D_bar_Q4.txt" & "2D_bar_T3.txt" to understand the input file structure
+- User is also advised to go through the files "2D_bar_Q4.txt" & "2D_bar_T3.txt" in 2D & "Bar3d_steel.txt" in 3D to understand the input file structure

-This folder contains a 2D Linear elastic Finite Element Code solved in Matlab.
-The description of all the individual files are as follows:
+- The description of all the individual matlab files are as follows:
 1. Main.m
 	- It is the Main File
 	- It progresses the state of the system every time step
 	- It calls various other subroutines like TwoDFEgetinput, plot_model, fecalc, etc.

-2. TwoDFEgetinput.m
+2. Two/ThreeDFEgetinput.m
 	- This subroutine allows the user to choose the input file
 	- It also reads the entire input file which includes
 		  i.
 Material Data